mstergianis/docs-tap/tap-gui/configurator/external-plugins.hbs.md

       version: '^1.6.0-release-1.6.x.1'
 ```

-## Issuing your TDP configuration file to your TAP cluster for building
+## Issuing your portal configuration file to your Tanzu Application Platform cluster for building

 If you're using verdaccio for your publishing you'll need to make sure your
 cluster can access your verdaccio server.
 This tutorial will not go in to how to